dora4/dora-walletconnect-support/README.md

 ### Website

-https://dorafund.com (Used to create accessKey.)
+https://dorafund.com (Used to create an access key.)

 ### Developer Docs